abenassi/xlseries/README.md

 ### International organisms

-There are many public organisms (generally, international organisms) that do a huge work in this field gathering and centralizing time series from many countries, but very often this sources are not good enough for researchers working in third-world country problematics due to a number of problems:
+There are many public organisms (generally, international organisms) that do a huge work in this field gathering and centralizing time series from many countries, but very often this sources are not good enough for researchers working in developing countries problematics due to a number of problems:

-1. Third-world countries data is frequently scarce, incomplete or doubtful in those big data collector organisms.
-These are better sources for first-world countries data.
+1. Developing countries data is frequently scarce, incomplete or doubtful in those big data collector organisms.
+These are better sources for developed countries data.
 2. International organisms do not use lots of valuable data coming from non official sources that are key to researchers.
 3. International organisms make decisions about the data to present a final time-series piece, but lots of comparisons, analysis and research-specific considerations can not be made if only one version of a data series is provided.
 4. International organisms have a specific target or framework for its data collection activity that sometimes aims to force cross country comparability or targets certain kinds of data.